Design: Pekka Koskenkyla, Founder of the Nautor Swan and the 40m LOA Mirabellas

 HYBRID POWER FOR ECONOMY AND SILENCE

-In addition of being much easier to handle, this sail plan also gives more speed under sail for the simple reason that a genoa is more effective than a mainsail.
-This is a fact known by anybody who has tried to sail with the mainsail alone as compared to doing so with a genoa, and we have two effective genoas.
+In addition to being easier to handle this more effective sail plan also gives more speed under sail than an equal size sloop rig for the simple reason, that a genoa is more effective than the mainsail.
+This is a fact known to anybody, who has tried to sail with the main sail alone as compared to sailing with only the genoa.
+We have two of the more effective genoas.

 LONG RANGE CRUISING

-A well-equipped laundry room will also give the necessary autonomy.
+A well-equipped laundry room with washers and dryers is also important for autonomy.

-The owner and guests are able to enjoy a panoramic view from the saloon forward and both sides, even when seated.
-A view which is normally reserved for the skipper only.
-The wheelhouse is forward of the saloon, and the upper part of the wall separating the wheelhouse from the saloon, is made of glass so as not to block the view.
-When the boat is under way the owner/guests are able to follow where the boat is heading and how to get there.
-When the wind conditions are suitable for sailing, the skipper would be steering the boat from one of the two steering stations on the aft part of the upper deck to see the sails better, both of these steering stations are provided with the necessary instruments and repeaters.
+The owner and guests are able to enjoy a panoramic view from the saloon forward, port and starboard even when seated.
+A view that is normally reserved for the skipper.
+The wheelhouse is forward of the saloon, and the upper part of the wall separating these two areas is glass.
+When the boat is under way the owner and guests are able to follow where the boat is heading.
+When the wind conditions are suitable for sailing the skipper would be steering the boat from one of the two steering stations on the upper aft deck to see the sails better.

 Each cabin is properly sound insulated with thick bulkheads.